 Prepare for a lot of deliciousness with a pinch of coconut flavor.

-In Guatemala, there are several archeological sites.
-It is not called The Heart of the Mayan world for nothing.
 Near Rio Dulce, you have Quirigua which was one of the first Mayan Cities.
+This is because Guatemala is known for its several archeological sites.
+It is not called The Heart of the Mayan World for nothing.
 It’s worth taking a day trip to see it if you can.
 Your accommodation will be able to advise you on the best way to get there.

 If you choose the second option, make sure to bring about Q60 per person in cash to pay for the two buses you need to take and go back to Rio Dulce.

-Also, the entrance fee for both natural spots is about Q25 per person, so make sure to have this in cash.
+Also, the entrance fee for both natural spots is about $2 per person, so make sure to have this in cash.

-Since Rio Dulce is in the middle of the jungle, depending on the location of your hotel, they offer different activities like short hikes, visits to natural reserves, Rio Dulce tours, boat rides, or a day at the spa.
+Since Rio Dulce Guatemala is in the middle of the jungle, depending on the location of your hotel (which you can look at your Rio Dulce Guatemala map), they offer different activities like short hikes, visits to natural reserves, Rio Dulce tours, boat rides, or a day at the spa.
 Your accommodation is going to be your best source of information about things to do in Rio Dulce.

-This is a beautiful spot you can reach by land and by boat.
+Exploring the beauty of Rio Dulce as indicated on the Rio Dulce Guatemala map, it reveals a stunning spot that can be accessed both by land and boat.
 So, it is perfect to enjoy the lake if you are only making a stop on the way to another destination.

-Every hotel I know offers food service, so If you are feeling lazy one day, you can stay at your hotel and enjoy a nice day in.
+When we’re talking about hotels Rio Dulce has what it takes to fulfill your needs.
+Every hotel I know in Rio Dulce offers food service, so If you are feeling lazy one day, you can stay at your hotel and enjoy a nice day in.

-As I have mentioned before, Rio Dulce is in the middle of the jungle with a temperature of 31C° (87.8F°) to a minimum of 20C° (68F°).
+As I have mentioned before, Rio Dulce Guatemala is in the middle of the jungle with a temperature of 31C° (87.8F°) to a minimum of 20C° (68F°).
 This means A LOT of mosquitos, so my first advice is mosquito repellent, also, if you are going out to explore take some sneakers or boots.
 As for clothing, shorts, tank tops, light pants or any cute dress for a nice dinner in the hotel will work.
-You can read my full Guatemala packing guide here.

 There are many ways you can arrive in Rio Dulce.
 This is why I have written a complete How to Get to Rio Dulce Guide to help you with this.